Grandparents’ Rights in AZ

 Grandparents Rights in Arizona | The Law

-Arizona law protects allows a grandparent to petition the court for visitation with a grandchild even if the child’s parent objects to visitation between the child and his or her grandparent.
-A grandparent has has the burden of establishing court ordered visitation is in the best interest of the child.
+Arizona law protects a grandparent to petition the court for visitation with a grandchild even if the child’s parent objects to visitation between the child and his or her grandparent.
+A grandparent has the burden of establishing court-ordered visitation is in the best interest of the child.

 The child’s parent through whom the grandparent seeks visitation is deceased or has been missing for three months or longer.
 To be legally considered to be missing, a parent must have been reported as a missing person to a local law enforcement agency.

-In making a decision as to whether it is in the best interests of a child to order grandparents’ visitation, the judge must take into consideration all factors that impact the children including the following:
+In deciding as to whether it is in the best interests of a child to order grandparents’ visitation, the judge must take into consideration all factors that impact the children including the following:

-It is very easy to establish if the child’s parent has become deceased or that a divorce has occurred.
-Situations can become much more difficult, however, if the surviving parent wants to cut off contact between the children and their grandparents.
+It is straightforward to establish if the child’s parent has become deceased or that a divorce has occurred.
+Situations can become much more challenging, however, if the surviving parent wants to cut off contact between the children and their grandparents.
 The burden falls upon the grandparents to present persuasive evidence that visitation is in the children’s best interests.

 If the parents are divorced, the law in Arizona provides that the grandparent visitation should be ordered to occur during the parent’s visitation schedule through whom the grandparents’ visitation rights are based.
 Stated differently, the court should schedule a grandparent’s visitation to occur during his or her own child’s court ordered parenting time with the grandchild.
 If the parent is deceased, the court may order grandparent visitation during the time the deceased parent would have otherwise been entitled to receive.

 A grandparent’s right to visitation is dependent upon that grandparent maintaining a legal relationship with the child.
-The termination of a natural parent’s parental rights to a child and corresponding adoption of the child not only terminate the parent/child relationship, but also terminates the legal relationship of the grandparents to the child, which eliminates the rights of grandparents to request visitation.
+The termination of a natural parent’s parental rights to a child and corresponding adoption of the child not only terminate the parent/child relationship but also ends the legal relationship of the grandparents to the child, which eliminates the rights of grandparents to request visitation.